 Part of the Colossus had been discovered and excavated in the seventies by Roland Morris.
 Todd Stevens though found extensive wreckage and historically important artefacts well away from the recorded site.

 The book is well illustrated with over 100 black and white photos and maps.

 Although the author writes well, and his passion is obvious, the book would have been improved by a good editor.
 Stevens at times gives far too much detail for most readers and some of his paragraphs go on for pages.
 However, if you are planning to dive from the Scilly Islands or are interested in discovering lost wrecks then I recommend you buy the book before you start.

 Todd Stevens was an East London drop out heading nowhere.
 He and his brothers took up diving with the BSAC in Northampton in 1979 and he credits the sport keeping him "on the straight and narrow ever since".
 A carpenter by trade he became extremely active in the sport all around the British coast.
 In 1999 he moved to the Isles of Scilly to hunt out undiscovered shipwrecks and found the stern of Colossus in May of that same year.
 Todd says "(I) lost the wreck to anyone who thought they had a vested interest in it (then) wrote the book".
 Along with his wife Carmen, who is also a keen diver, he is now head of a small team that actively hunts for undiscovered historic wreck sites.
 Read our interview with Todd Stevens.

 The Wreck of the Colossus is available by sending a cheque for £17 (including p&p) made out to Colossus Publications to Colossus, Pilot's Retreat, St Mary's, Isles of Scilly, TR21 0NA.
-Alternatively visit the web site at http://www.hmscolossus.co.uk/.
+Alternatively you can buy the book from Amazon or from the web site at hmscolossus.co.uk/.